tigerabrodi/beru/README.md

 If you've a bunch of stories already, instead of generating new ones, you can play the old ones for your kids again to save on credits.

-Of course, as long as the kid doesn't notice it's the same story as befor hehe
+Of course, as long as the kid doesn't notice it's the same story as before hehe

 ## Tech stack 💻